voxowl/particubes/README.md

 Particubes is **not released yet**.
 It will be available on iOS, Android, Windows, Mac & Linux.

-We hope to start release a beta version this summer, here's a link if you want to register: [Particubes Beta](https://airtable.com/shr19FppC46PsvywY).
+We will soon start our beta, you can register on [particubes.com](https://particubes.com) if you want to become a tester.

 ## Is it open source?